-Capital Expenditure Example
+Example of Capital Expenditure

 Capital expenditures do not include all company expenses.
-Expenditures for capital expenditure should include maintaining, buying, increasing fixed assets.
+Expenditures meaning for capital expenditure should include maintaining, buying, increasing fixed assets.
 Fixed assets are defined as physical assets that cannot be consumed and have a useful life of one year or more.
 So that the costs incurred are beyond operational costs.

 - The use of the software is closely related to the use of hardware such as computers, servers, LAN networks, internet networks, and others.
 Hence it supports the employment of software as an assistant to the company’s commercial activities.
 This equipment upgrade can be in the form of new purchases, maintenance, upgrades, or other means.

-- In addition, buildings and properties are important assets for the company because we can use them for many years.
+- In addition, buildings and properties are essential assets for the company because we can use them for many years.
 Renewal of buildings and property can be in the form of purchases, maintenance, or upgrades related to buildings and property.
 The useful period owned by buildings and property is long enough that the design of funds issued on buildings and properties must be mature enough.

-How to Calculate Capital Expenditure?
+How Do You Determine Capital Expenditure?

-The formula of capital expenditure is as follows:
+The capital expenditure formula is as follows:

 CapEx: Capital Expenditure.

-PPE: Property, plant, and equipment
+PPE: Property, plant and equipment

-Depreciation: Curren depreciation
+Depreciation: Current depreciation